 People-Pleasing Leadership (and Its Destructive Nature)

-But, before we go any further, let’s travel a couple of thousand years back and see what Jesus, the greatest Leader of all time, would teach us about trying to lead by pleasing everyone.
+But, before we go any further, let’s travel a couple of thousand years back and see what Jesus, the greatest leader of all time, would teach us about trying to lead by pleasing everyone.

 Throughout His entire life on earth, Jesus walked according to the “strategic plan” that His Father entrusted to Him.
-He healed the sick, loved the unlovable, taught the truth, rebuked the prideful and arrogant, raised the dead, groomed a team of young guys to eventually continue His work, and as His last final act, He gave His life so that all could find redemption and be reconciled to the Father.
+He healed the sick, loved the unlovable, taught the truth, rebuked the prideful and arrogant, raised the dead, groomed a team of young guys to eventually continue His work, and as his last final act, He gave His life so that all could find redemption and be reconciled to the Father.

 Jesus, who had the power to heal every sickness and raise every dead body, did not.
 He chose not to perform many miracles in His own hometown because of the people’s disbelief.